briansukhnandan/FastGE/README.md

 # FastGE
-A dynamically sized table created in ReactJS which can perform a fast query on OSRS Grand Exchange items, which are stored in a Firebase instance.
+An application that features a dynamically sized table created in ReactJS which can perform a fast query on OSRS Grand Exchange items, which are stored in a Firebase instance.

 ## How can I use it?
 First, execute an `npm install` in the project root directory to install all dependencies.